projectara/greybus-spec/source/connection.rst

 Common Greybus Protocol Version Operation
 -----------------------------------------

-Every Connection Protocol shall specify an Operation which allows the Protocol handling software on both ends of a connection to negotiate the version of the Protocol to use.
+Some Connection Protocols specify an Operation which allows the Protocol handling software on both ends of a connection to negotiate the version of the Protocol to use.
 This Operation shall be named the Protocol Version Operation.
 All Connection Protocol Operations with